 #24 Keep track of food expiry and use-by dates

 It’s smart and frugal to take note of expiry and use-by dates of the food items in your pantry, fridge and freezer.

 I usually rotate my cartons of soy milk – cartons with nearer expiry dates are placed in the front of my pantry.

 What’s the difference between use by date and best before dates?

-Perishables such as fish and dairy must have a use by date.
-Do not eat after the use by date, to remain safe from possible food poisoning.
+Perishables such as fish and dairy must have a use-by date.
+Do not eat after the use-by date, to remain safe from possible food poisoning.

 It may not be unsafe to eat foods that have exceeded their best before dates, but they may lose some of their quality, nutritional level and taste.

 As you have read above, these frugal practical tips are easy to apply, and kind to the environment too.
 Just by putting in some effort and care, you’ll be able to stop wasting food unnecessarily.

 The big bonus is that you get to be frugal and save more money in the process.